Orange Rolls Recipe

 This post may contain affiliate sales links.
 Please read my disclosure policy.

 These mouth-watering Orange Rolls with a citrus cream cheese frosting will hit the spot for breakfast, brunch or an afternoon snack!
-These are sweet, citrusy, light, chewy, fluffy, and oh so simple to make.
-Similar to Cinnamon Rolls, you’ll devour the whole pan in record time!
+These are sweet, citrusy, fluffy, and oh so simple to make.
+I started with my highly popular Cinnamon Rolls Recipe, then added the sweet citrusy flavor of orange.
+Your family will devour the whole pan in record time!

 orange roll on a plate with a fork on the side